quidphp/main/README.md

 ## Convention
 **Quid\Main** is built on the following conventions:
-- *Filename*: Traits filenames start with an underscore (_), interfaces are stored within a Contract subdirectory.
+- *Traits*: Traits filenames start with an underscore (_).
+- *Interfaces*: Interfaces are stored within the Contract subdirectory.
 - *Coding*: No curly braces are used in a IF statement if the condition can be resolved in only one statement.
 - *Type*: Files, function arguments and return types are strict typed.
 - *Dynamic*: Classes are dynamic and objects need to be instantiated, very few static methods